Container-based agents

-• Isolation – agents can’t access your host filesystem outside the worktree
+• Isolation – agents cannot access your host filesystem outside the worktree

 • Reproducibility – consistent environment regardless of host OS